Generalized Core Inverse in a proper $*$-ring: Conclusion

 \section{Conclusion}

-We have presented the notions of the weak core and the central weak core inverses in a proper $*$-ring.
-Using these concepts, several characterizations in connection to other generalized inverses have been established.
-The additive property of these inverses has been demonstrated.
-A few numerical examples have been provided to validate some of our claims and remarks.
-We pose the following problems for further research which have not been addressed in this paper.
+{ We have presented the notions of weak core and central weak core inverses in a proper $*$-ring.
+Using these concepts, several characterizations have been established in connection to other generalized inverses.
+The additive properties of these inverses are demonstrated.
+A few numerical examples are provided to validate some of our claims and remarks.
+We pose the following problems for further research, which have not been addressed in this paper.}

-\begin{itemize} \item[$\bullet$] It will be interesting to investigate the reverse order law for these classes of inverses (see Remark \ref{rem3.18}). \item[$\bullet$] To study these classes of inverses in the framework of complex matrices and tensors. \item[$\bullet$] To establish weighted weak core and central weak core inverses. \item[$\bullet$] Partial ordering for these inverses would be interesting to study. \item[$\bullet$] To explore these classes of inverses in the framework of quaternions $\mathbb{H}_s$. \end{itemize}
+\begin{itemize} \item[$\bullet$] It would be interesting to investigate the reverse order law for these classes of inverses (see Remark \ref{rem3.18}). \item[$\bullet$] To study these classes of inverses in the framework of complex matrices and tensors. \item[$\bullet$] To establish weighted weak core and central weak core inverses. \item[$\bullet$] {Partial ordering for these inverses would be interesting to study}. \item[$\bullet$] {To explore these classes of inverses in the framework of quaternions $\mathbb{H}_s$.} \end{itemize}